ceres707/MindColumn_backend_crm_db_public/README.md

 the orthodox normalization is not a goal; Expandability, versatility and pragmatism is.
 Also avoiding using something too specific to _SQLite_ so It can be translated and deployed easily to other databases.**
 There are reasons for each little _de-normalization_, explained later.

 _Extra logic is sold separately_ in clients written and being polished in Express/Vue.js, Ruby, Lazarus, LUA, for now —each part for what is convenient.
-Type of license of those projects are not decided, if even released.
+Type of license of those projects is not decided, if even released.
 But you already can expand, adapt, and make money from this if considered a good idea.

 "We put things into our system like systems management that's not that much fun for university developers," (Bill Gates, long ago) like this `:)`